Neuroscience Major Requirements

 Honors in the Major

-- Presentation of research findings at the Day of Research in Engineering, Arts, Medicine and Sciences (DREAMS) or the Undergraduate Research Symposium (URS)
+- Presentation of research findings at the Day of Research in Engineering, Arts, Medicine and Sciences (DREAMS) during the Fall or Spring semester

 - Receive a recommendation from research mentor